 Imported European stayer Sir John Hawkwood tasted success in 2016 and after four previous trainers in both Europe and Australia, the eight-year-old was able to run best over the staying distance of 2400m.

-Only two favourites have won in the last 10 years (Magic Hurricane, Glencadam Gold) and there has been six double-figure winners in that stretch too.
-Five of the last 10 favourites have failed to place which isn’t encouraging for favourites punters.
+Only three favourites have won in the last 13 years (Just Fine, Magic Hurricane, Glencadam Gold) and there has been six double-figure winners in that stretch too.
+Five of the last 13 favourites have failed to place which isn’t encouraging for favourites punters.